 - 1. The "W" prefix and the Temperature designator "I" are not included on the part marking. - 2.
 Standard bulk shipments are in Tube (shape E).
 Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 3.
-For shipments with special order options, please contact Winbond.
+For shipments with OTP feature enabled, please contact Winbond for details. - 4. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - 5.
+For DTR, QPI supporting, please refer to W25Q512JV-IM DTR datasheet.

-11.1 Valid Part Numbers and Top Side Marking
+9.5 Valid Part Numbers and Top Side Marking

-The following table provides the valid part numbers for the W25Q256JV SpiFlash Memory.
+The following table provides the valid part numbers for the W25Q512JV SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
 Winbond SpiFlash memories use a 12-digit Product Number for ordering.
 However, due to limited space, the Top Side Marking on all packages uses an abbreviated 10-digit number.